eremus-dev/MBE_RE_solutions/README.md

-# Modern Binary Exploitation Solutions
+# Modern Binary Exploitation Reversing Challenges Solutions

 # Intro
 To get back into the swing of reversing challenges I'm going to start with CMU's Modern Binary Exploitation reversing challenges and some of the exploit challenges.